magulaiz/Drupal/themes/README.txt

 DOWNLOAD ADDITIONAL THEMES
 --------------------------

-Contributed themes from the Drupal community may be download at https://www.drupal.org/project/project_theme.
+Contributed themes from the Drupal community may be downloading at https://www.drupal.org/project/project_theme.

 MULTISITE CONFIGURATION